FOR THE COMMUNITY PURCHASE AND REFURBISHMENT OF

 Community shares has helped save many pubs, and there are currently just over 50 community pubs in England and Wales, all running successfully, and none has failed to date.

-Community ownership helps to instil a sense of pride and confidence in communities, and provides local people with a meaningful stake in the future development of the pub
+Community ownership helps to instill a sense of pride and confidence in communities, and provides local people with a meaningful stake in the future development of the pub

 Community ownership also has the following benefits: